| Story GearCollapse created by Michael Newman |

 This tab is on a strut that was purchased for parts.
 The weld is clearly substandard, there is little penetration of the weld into the tab and also little penetration into the strut itself.

-The repair to the strut is fabricating a strap that will surround the strut.
+To repair the strut a strap is fabricated that will surround the strut and then be welded on.
+The weld will only hold the strap in place with the load being taken by the strap, not the welds.
 Here is the basic part being formed and drilled.

-We made this block to form a new U shaped bracket to create greater strength of attachment to the upper shaft of the nose gear.
+We made this block to form the new U shaped bracket.
+This bracket will have greater strength to carry the loads and not depend on the welds that attach it to the upper shaft of the nose gear.

 After the strap is formed and drilled it is shaped into a round strap by pressing it into a simple form.